Hotel Ukraine: World War II and city reconstruction

+Selected hotel design (1948); preparations

-Thus the modern hotel building dates to 1948 when a joint group of architects headed by the chief Architect of Kyiv A.Vlasov and included A.Dobrovolsky, A.Malinovsky, V.Elizarova, B.Priymaka, A.Zavarova amongst many others.
+Thus the modern hotel building dates to 1948 when a joint group of architects headed by the chief Architect of Kyiv Aleksandr Vlasov and included A.Dobrovolsky, A.Malinovsky, V.Elizarova, B.Priymaka, A.Zavarova amongst many others.
 However, in 1949 Dobrovolsky took the position of the head after Vlasov moved to Moscow.

-In the early 1950s the remaining rubble of the Ginzburg house was removed, along with the old foundation, on the edge of the plateau, and the empty space was slowly prepared for the future high rise hotel.
+In the early 1950s, the remaining rubble of the Ginzburg house was removed, along with the old foundation, on the edge of the plateau, and the empty space was slowly prepared for the future high rise hotel.
 Construction of the building finalized by the architects A.Doborvolsky, V.Priymak, A.Miletsky, A.Kosenko and V.Sazansky began in 1954.
 By this point, construction was also underway in the rebuilding of the Khreschatyk and the, renamed in 1946, Kalinin Square opposite the offspur.

 The original hotel was to be based much on Moscow's seven sisters that were built during that time.
 The finalised project featured an I shaped building with the central part towering over the two wings and topped with a decorative spire and a red star.
 A massive neo-classic foundation would serve as an entrance, and from the top, a viewing platform would be installed so that visitors can see the whole of Kyiv.

+Khrushchev reform: politics and architecture

-After the death of Stalin, Nikita Khrushchev firmly secured his position in Moscow.
+After the death of Joseph Stalin, Nikita Khrushchev firmly secured his position in Moscow.
 With the destalinisation programme in full swing the Soviet State re-prioritised its main objectives.
 One of the biggest problems was construction of housing, which despite being ten years since the end of the war, was much too slow with millions of people still living in communal flats.
 Faced with the dilemma in 1955 Khrushchev issued a decree, that initiated what became later known as the "struggle with decorative extras".
 In short it meant that rich exquisite features such as colonnades, sculptures, pilasters and other central features of Stalinist Architecture were not to be used.
 Although this was primarily addressed at housing, nonetheless, its impact found itself into projects that were already developed and in construction.